-Munduk Moding Plantation Nature Resort and Spa is located in the hilly countryside of the Northern Bali.
-It is the authentic corner of one of the most popular islands in Indonesia (and there is 18.000 of them!).
+Munduk Moding Plantation Nature Resort and Spa is located in the hilly countryside of Northern Bali.
+It is the authentic corner of one of the most popular islands in Indonesia (and there are 18.000 of them!).

 Even if administratively belonging to Gobleg, the resort got its name from the neighboring Munduk village which offers excellent trekking, if you ever get bored with 5 kilometers of walking path through the plantation.

-Lovina Beach is half an hour drive away, and going from Ubud to Munduk can take up to two hours by car.
+Lovina Beach is half an hour’s drive away, and going from Ubud to Munduk can take up to two hours by car.

 How to get to Munduk Moding Plantation from the airport

 Most of the tourists arrive in Bali through Ngurah Rai International Airport in Denpasar, in Southern Bali.
 The ride from Bali Airport to Munduk Moding Plantation should not take more than two and a half hours.

 Taking public transport between the two locations is not easy, so your best options are renting a vehicle, or asking the resort to organize the pick-up/drop-off.
 The airport transport fee will be 50 USD (45 Euros).

 The proximity to the equator makes Bali’s year-round temperatures high.
 Munduk has its own microclimate.
 Even if you can expect warm weather during the day (22-26 degrees Celsius), prepare for the fact that nights can be chilly here (14-19 degrees).
 Bring an extra sweater!

 Munduk weather is characterized by more rain than the rest of the island, especially in the wet season between November and March.
 August is the driest month, but October is the warmest one.

 Munduk Moding Plantation day pass